maximilianone/Tutorials/tutorials/iot-edge-extension-helm/iot-edge-extension-helm.md

 The Extension Service supports the versioning, as explained with the following steps.

-1. Open the folder of your copy of **SAP Edge Gateway Service Reference Application** downloaded from the officialedge-gateway-service-ref-app#download-the-code) while executing the tutorial [Create Extension Service Container Image](iot-edge-extension-registry) and navigate to the folder `helm` then open the file `Chart.yaml` with a text editor.
+1. Open the folder of your copy of **SAP Edge Gateway Service Reference Application** downloaded from the official [SAP IoT Edge - Samples GitHub repository](https://github.com/SAP-samples/iot-edge-samples/tree/main/IoT_Edge/edge-gateway-service-ref-app#download-the-code) while executing the tutorial [Create Extension Service Container Image](iot-edge-extension-registry) and navigate to the folder `helm` then open the file `Chart.yaml` with a text editor.

 2. Update `version` and `appVersion` with a different number, i.e. the version number `1.0.1`, and save it.